 Genus: Pinus – Family: Pinaceae

-The spirit of bristlecone signals a time when the ancient laws of justice are effecting our life now.
-Any decisions that are being made should be based on truth and facts that will stand the test of time.
+The spirit of bristlecone reminds us that the ancient laws of justice are affecting our daily life.
+Any decisions that are being made should always be based on truth and facts that will stand the test of time.

 Great basin bristlecone pines, Pinus longaeva are the longest-living trees on Earth.
 The oldest is currently more than 5,000 years old.